Regression-Games/RegressionBot/docs/api.md

 ### rgBot.attackEntity(entity, [options]) ⇒ <code>boolean</code>
 > This will move the bot to within range of the target, equip the most powerful weapon in the bot inventory,
 > and attack the target 1 time.
 To finish off a target, this method must be called until the target is dead.
+>
+> Note: This currently only handles melee weapons

 **Returns**: <code>boolean</code> - - did we successfully attack